-- The costs and charges deducted from members provide good value in relation to the benefits and services they receive, when compared to other options available in the market. - The charges for the default investment fund are below the charge cap (0.75% pa). - The Scheme offers a wide range of services to ensure members receive a quality service. - The Trustee carries out regular strategic reviews (for example benchmarking the fees members pay and the fund range available against other UK Pension Schemes) to monitor whether the Scheme provides good value for members on an on-going basis. - The Trustee includes 'assessing value for members' on the Scheme's risk register. - A good fund range is offered to members, with funds across the risk/return spectrum to cater for a range of member needs.
+- The costs and charges deducted from members provide good value in relation to the benefits and services they receive, when compared to other options available in the market. - The charges for the default investment funds are below the charge cap (0.75% p.a.). - The Scheme offers a wide range of services to ensure members receive a quality service. - The Trustee conducts regular strategic reviews (for example benchmarking the fees members pay and the fund range available against other UK Pension Schemes) to monitor whether the Scheme provides good value for members on an on-going basis. - The Trustee includes 'assessing value for members' on the Scheme's risk register. - A good fund range is offered to members across the risk/return spectrum to cater for a range of member needs.

-6. Trustee knowledge and understanding
+7. Trustee knowledge and understanding